 We share our views from our Catholic perspective, which deepens our commitment to our issues.
-Members of Congress are also often people of faith as well, and this can create a moment of connection.
+Members of Congress are often people of faith as well, and this can create a moment of connection.

 You play a critical and fundamental role as constituents.
-Your local perspective and stories are impactful and powerful because they reflect reality in the member's state or district.
+Your local perspective and stories are impactful and powerful because they reflect the reality in the member's state or district.

-Direct interactions from constituents, like visits, are the most effective way to influence a member of Congress, even more so than individualized letters or emails.
+Direct interactions from constituents, like advocacy meetings, are the most effective way to influence a member of Congress, even more so than individualized letters or emails.

-These connections can and should open up a dialogue-the member of Congress and their staff get to hear the Church's views on how public policy impacts poor and vulnerable people.
+These connections can and should open up a dialogue-the member of Congress and their staff get to hear the Church's views on how public policy impacts people experiencing poverty and vulnerability.
 At the same time, they can use you as a sounding board for ideas and ask for information about the state or district and the programs you work on.